Orientation for Transfer Students

 - Learn how to use University services and resources

-Transfer students that are only taking classes at MSU for the singular summer term do not need to complete a formal Orientation session.
+Non-degree seeking transfer students that are only taking classes at MSU for the singular summer term do not need to complete a formal Orientation/Class Registration program to register for their summer courses.
 These students can contact the Academic Advising Center at (406) 994-3532 to discuss their summer course schedule and register for classes.
+Please note that if you decide to continue taking classes at MSU during the fall semester, you will be required to complete a formal Orientation/Class Registration program.

 College of Nursing Students

-College of Nursing Students who are attending classes on another campus must register for Transfer Orientation on their Undergraduate Admissions Checklist, but should not come to the Bozeman campus to complete this Orientation option.
-Please contact the College of Nursing at (406) 994-3783 if you have questions about your requirements.
+College of Nursing students who are attending classes on another campus should participate in Orientation on that campus.
+Please contact the College of Nursing at (406) 994-3783 or [email protected] if you have questions about your requirements.

 Students cannot register for classes until all MSU immunization requirements are met.
 For more information on these requirements, please contact University Health Partners Medical Services or visit the FAQ guide.